toaster-code/SAP-1/README.md

 I've located my source files in an old CD backup and decided to share, in case anyone get interested.
 Enjoy!

+Note: Descriptions of the circuits are all in portuguese.
 For any questions or clarifications, feel free to send me a hello!